Cloud Data Security Challenges, Part 1: Gaining Visibility

 Bottom line: Whether it’s hybrid cloud, public cloud, or private cloud, your cloud applications aren’t guaranteed to be safe and require full data protection, just like on-prem apps.
 Companies can’t, and shouldn’t, fully rely on the cloud provider to ensure this safety.

-And, as more and more IT pros move their workloads to the cloud, and as data gravity increases, cloud security issues are only going to become a bigger priority.
+And, as more and more IT pros move workloads to and from the cloud as needed, and as data gravity increases, cloud security issues are only going to become a bigger priority.

 Do Public Cloud Providers Cover Data Protection?

-Cloud providers, such as Amazon Web Services (AWS), Microsoft Azure (Azure), and Google Cloud Platform (GCP), do offer various cloud-native security features and services, some of them quite robust (such as Pure’s PX Backup).
+Cloud providers, such as Amazon Web Services (AWS), Microsoft Azure (Azure), and Google Cloud Platform (GCP), do offer various cloud-native security features and services, some of them quite robust.
 But supplementing these capabilities is essential for achieving enterprise-grade cloud workload protection from breaches, data leaks, and targeted attacks in the cloud.

 Cloud Security Challenge #1: Visibility

-Obviously, companies can’t protect what they can’t see.
+Obviously, companies can’t protect what they can’t see or don’t know anything about.

 Not knowing where data is or what’s happening with it isn’t just a legitimate concern but also a serious security issue with enterprise data stored in the cloud.
 In most IaaS, PaaS, and SaaS models, the cloud providers have full control over the infrastructure layer and don’t expose it to their customers, who often can’t effectively identify and quantify their cloud assets or visualize their cloud environments.